A brief history of Italian art

 His oil painting, ‘Assumption of the Virgin’, was Titian’s most famous piece of art; it was this that helped shape him into one of the most influential Venetian artists.
 Approximately 300 examples of his work are still exhibited today in various museums and art galleries.

 Explore different art styles

 Now you have a greater understanding of Italian art, alongside the famous Italian artists to look out for, you can peruse art galleries and museums with confidence.
-Another great idea is that you can begin appreciating other art movements that followed by buying our prints and displaying them on the walls across your home.
+Another great idea is that you can begin appreciating other art movements that followed by purchasing our prints and displaying them on the walls across your home!

-Additionally, visit our blog and read through a diverse selection of articles discussing similar topics, such as our brief history of British art article, or discover helpful pieces on how to get started with portrait drawings.
+Additionally, visit our blog and read through a diverse selection of articles discussing similar topics, such as our piece on the brief history of British art, or discover helpful pieces on how to get started with portrait drawings.